-It’s important to grasp that sender reputation will have an impact on the deliverability of the campaign.
+It’s important to understand that your sender reputation will have an impact on the deliverability of the campaign.
 It's imperative that you have a good reputation, otherwise all your work can go bust.

 Your sender reputation is measured by a score that is issued by an Internet service provider which is assigned to the IP address that is sending the email.
 The provider will determine whether the campaign is legitimate or not depending on the reputation.